 Liberty Tree Tavern is one of our family’s favorite restaurants at Disney.
 It has consistently great food in a fun Colonial atmosphere.
 It’s a great place to cool down, refresh, and get ready for the second part of your day!

-I would recommend placing a reservation here towards the end of your trip, when you’ve lost the novelty of having fried foods and are ready for a refreshing salad or home cooked meal.
+I would recommend placing a reservation here towards the end of your trip, when you’ve over the novelty of having fried foods and are ready for a refreshing salad or home cooked meal.

 4) Cosmic Ray’s Starlight Cafe – Gluten Free Magic Kingdom

-My gluten free husband gave this quick service restaurant a big thumbs up!
+My husband gave this quick service restaurant a big thumbs up!
 He loved the gluten free fries and bacon cheeseburger on a gf bun.
-For me, as a “gluten eater” this meal was pretty normal for fast food, but for someone who can’t get a burger and fries any day, he was so happy!

 5) Be Our Guest – Magic Kingdom